diyscif/diyscif/scif-thesis.md

 alarm.
 Secure mode is used when the SCIF is unoccupied, i.e., the last person departs the SCIF.
 In secure mode, any unauthorized entry into the SCIF should cause an alarm to be immediately transmitted to the monitoring station.
-Maintenace mode is used during routine repairs and testing on the system.
+Maintenance mode is used during routine repairs and testing on the system.
 A signal for this condition should be automatically sent to the monitoring station and verified/recorded there.
 It might also become necessary to shunt/mask sensors and zones for other reasons, like unforeseen malfunctioning of specific